 - Students maintaining EMT Certification at the point of off-campus clinical assignments.

-- Students must provide a physical examination and proof of immunization prior to clinical placement.
+- Students must provide proof of immunization prior to clinical placement.
 Immunizations include: Tb, Varicella, MMR, Hepatitis B series.

 - Travel outside of the Keene area is required for clinical experiences, and students are responsible for their own transportation.